Landlock: unprivileged access control

 Date:

-The goal of Landlock is to enable to restrict ambient rights (e.g. global filesystem or network access) for a set of processes.
-Because Landlock is a stackable LSM, it makes possible to create safe security sandboxes as new security layers in addition to the existing system-wide access-controls.
+The goal of Landlock is to enable restriction of ambient rights (e.g. global filesystem or network access) for a set of processes.
+Because Landlock is a stackable LSM, it makes it possible to create safe security sandboxes as new security layers in addition to the existing system-wide access-controls.
 This kind of sandbox is expected to help mitigate the security impact of bugs or unexpected/malicious behaviors in user space applications.
 Landlock empowers any process, including unprivileged ones, to securely restrict themselves.

 Landlock rules